nilearn/nilearn/doc/ward_clustering.rst

 ---------

-The Ward algorithm is a hierarchical clustering algorithm: it successfully merges together voxels that have similar timecourses.
+The Ward algorithm is a hierarchical clustering algorithm: it merges together voxels that have similar timecourses.

 Caching
 -------

-Note that in practice the scikit-learn implementation of the Ward clustering first computes a tree of possible merges, and then, the requested number of clusters breaks it apart the tree at the right level.
+Note that in practice the scikit-learn implementation of the Ward clustering first computes a tree of possible merges, and then, given a requested number of clusters, breaks apart the tree at the right level.

-As no matter how many clusters we want, we do not need to compute the tree again, we can rely on caching to speed things up when varying the number of cluster.
+As no matter how many clusters we want, we do not need to compute the tree again, we can rely on caching to speed things up when varying the number of clusters.
 Scikit-learn integrates a transparent caching library (`joblib <http://packages.python.org/joblib/>`_).
 In the ward clustering, the *memory* parameter is used to cache the computed component tree.
-You can give it either a *joblib.Memory* instance or the name of directory used for caching.
+You can give it either a *joblib.Memory* instance or the name of a directory used for caching.

 Apply the ward